pensjonatus/flash-fiction/blog/clay-boss.md

 ---
-title: 'Clay Boss'
+title: Clay Boss
 date: '2012-04-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I used to pass by this artsy cafe on my way to a construction site I was